sukumr/Helmet-Detection/README.md

 # Helmet-Detection
-Real time object detection is implemented using YOLOv4
+Real time object detection is implemented using [YOLOv4](https://github.com/AlexeyAB/darknet)
-- Data is collected using [Download All Images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en) Google Chrome extenstion
-- Images are annotated using [labelImg](https://github.com/tzutalin/labelImg)

 ## Demo
 ### Detection on an image